Xtendify/Simple-Calendar/readme.txt

 == Upgrade Notice ==

 = 3.0.0 =
-Plugin refactored from ground with breaking changes.
-Make sure you have backups before updating.
+This is a major rewrite of the plugin with lots of additions and changes.
+Please backup before proceeding.